iampenwing/AoC2023/README.md

 ## Day 5 Notes
 Yeah, I knew simply making a list of all the seeds and running through for Part 2 was not going to work, but eugh the debugging on this one once I settled on the splitting ranges solution...

+## Day 6 Notes
+Recognised early onthat it was probably better to use the quadratic equation stuff to calculate this rather than testing each possible game.

+Part 2 required escalating up the data types for the necessary precision (I was off by 1 because of precision issues first time I ran with `Ìnt`s and `Float`s rather than `Integer`s and `Double`s.